grafana/mimir/docs/sources/operators-guide/configuring/configuring-out-of-order-samples-ingestion.md

 # Configuring out-of-order samples ingestion

-Before we step into out-of-order samples ingestion details, let's clarify what Grafana Mimir and the Prometheus TSDB understand as out-of-order.
+Grafana Mimir and the Prometheus TSDB understand out-of-order as follows.

-The moment a new series sample arrives we need to determine if the series already existed or not and whether or not the sample is too old.
+The moment that a new series sample arrives, you need to determine if the series already exists, and whether or not the sample is too old:

-- If the series existed it has to be newer than the latest sample stored otherwise it is considered out-of-order and will be dropped by the ingesters.
+- If the series exists, it must be newer than the latest sample that is stored.
+  Otherwise, it is considered out-of-order and will be dropped by the ingesters.
-- If the series did not exist then it has to be newer than TSDB's head block max time.
-If its not then it is also considered out-of-order and will be dropped by the ingesters.
+- If the series does not exist, then it has to be newer than TSDB's head-block maximum time.
+If it isn’t newer, then it is also considered out-of-order and will be dropped by the ingesters.

-If you happen to have out-of-order samples due to the nature of your architecture or the system that is being observed, then you can configure Grafana Mimir to set time window threshold for how old samples can be ingested and none of the samples above will be dropped if they are within the time window you configured.
+If you have out-of-order samples due to the nature of your architecture or the system that is being observed, then you can configure Grafana Mimir to set the time-window threshold for how old samples can be ingested.
+As a result, none of the preceding samples will be dropped if they are within the time window that you configured.

 ## Configuring out-of-order samples ingestion instance wide